History of California before 1900: Anti-Asian Nativism

 The 1879 constitutional convention also dispatched a message to Congress pleading for strong immigration restrictions, which led to the passage of the Chinese Exclusion Act in 1882.
 The act was upheld by the U.S. Supreme Court in 1889, and it would not be repealed by Congress until 1943.
-Similar sentiments led to the development of the Gentlemen's Agreement with Japan, by which Japan voluntarily agreed to restrict emigration to the United States.
-California also passed an Alien Land Act which barred aliens, especially Asians, from holding title to land.
+Similar sentiments led to the development of the Gentlemen's Agreement with Japan, by which Japan voluntarily agreed to restrict emigration to the U.S. California also passed an Alien Land Act which barred aliens, especially Asians, from holding title to land.
 Because it was difficult for people born in Asia to obtain U.S. citizenship until the 1960s, land ownership titles were held by their American-born children, who were full citizens.
 The law was overturned by the California Supreme Court as unconstitutional in 1952.

 In 1886, when a Chinese laundry owner challenged the constitutionality of a San Francisco ordinance clearly designed to drive Chinese laundries out of business, the U.S. Supreme Court ruled in his favor, and in doing so, laid the theoretical foundation for modern equal protection constitutional law.
 See Yick Wo v.
 Hopkins, 118 U.S. 356 (1886).
-Meanwhile, even with severe restrictions on Asian immigration, tensions between unskilled workers and wealthy landowners persisted up to and through the Great Depression.
-Novelist Jack London writes of the struggles of workers in the city of Oakland in his 1913 novel The Valley of the Moon.

 Rise of the railroads

+The arrival and expansion of railroads in California fundamentally transformed the state's economy, society, and physical landscape in the latter half of the 19th century.
+Before the completion of the first transcontinental railroad in 1869, California was geographically isolated from the rest of the U.S., accessible only by arduous overland journeys or long sea voyages via Panama or around Cape Horn.
+The completion of the transcontinental railroad provided a direct, efficient, and relatively affordable link between California and the eastern U.S., revolutionizing the movement of people and goods.

+The railroads enabled California's agricultural and mineral products to reach national and international markets, encouraging large-scale farming, mining, and the growth of related industries.
+Railroads made it feasible to transport perishable goods, such as citrus fruits, to distant markets, transforming California into an agricultural powerhouse.

+The ease and affordability of rail travel spurred mass migration to California, with cities like Los Angeles and San Francisco experiencing explosive growth.
+For example, Los Angeles's population quadrupled in the 1880s after the arrival of the Southern Pacific and Santa Fe railways.
+They promoted the founding and expansion of towns, as access to rail lines became a critical factor in urban development.
+Real estate speculation boomed, with new communities springing up along rail routes.

+The completion of the transcontinental railroad in 1869 integrated California into the national economy, making the movement of people and goods between the East and West fast, reliable, and affordable.
+This connectivity attracted investment, encouraged migration, and allowed California’s industries to thrive on a national scale.
+Railroads made California accessible to tourists, promoting the state’s climate and scenery.
+The resulting influx of visitors further boosted local economies.